Are you pregnant or a new parent and need to choose baby stroller?

-The first time I was going to buy a baby stroller, I was completely bewildered.
-It felt like I needed to attend a Strollers 101 just to understand all the types available and why one type would be better than the others.
+The first time I was going to choose baby stroller, I was completely bewildered.
+It felt like I needed to attend a Strollers 101 course just to understand all the types available and why one type would be better than the others.

 We have now had 8 different strollers… and I know pretty much what works and what doesn’t.

-Below you’ll find some tips to help you out in the stroller-buy-jungle when choosing both stroller type and accessories.
+In this post, you’ll find some tips to help you out in the stroller-buy-jungle when choosing both stroller types and accessories.

-That is very true for baby strollers!
+That is very true when you choose baby stroller!
 This doesn’t mean that you have to buy the most expensive baby stroller in the market.
 Some of the very expensive design strollers actually continue to be criticized from a safety perspective.

 But it does mean thinking twice before buying a stroller from a completely unknown brand just because it seems to be a great deal.